 In 2014 several agencies partnered together to implement a 100,000 Homes Registry Week for the Greater Burlington Area.
 With the assistance of over 60 volunteers 205 homeless individuals were surveyed using the Vulnerability Index and Service Prioritization Decision Assistance Tool.
 This tool allowed participants to assess the mortality risk for those homeless in the City.
 Thirty percent of those surveyed scored at a high risk or chronic homeless.
 As a result of this effort and a continued use of the VISPDAT, coordinated entry, prioritization for those most in need on our community wait list, Chittenden saw a dramatic decrease in the number of chronic homeless during the last four years PIT count.
-Two years ago, the Alliance contracted with Community Solutions to conduct an Action Lab, and with technical assistance Chittenden successfully implemented an active Master List of homeless adults.
+However, the current year PIT count is expected to reveal a large pandemic related increase in the number of people experiencing chronic homelessness.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

-Reaching out to homeless persons (especially unsheltered persons) and assessing their
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs